drywaters/anthology/README.md

 Anthology is a two-tier catalogue that combines a Go API (powered by the [`chi`](https://github.com/go-chi/chi) router) with an Angular Material frontend.
 The API and UI now ship as independently deployable services, making it easy to scale or update either tier without rebuilding the other.
 The Phase 1 MVP focuses on managing a personal library of books, games, movies, and music with a polished catalogue presentation.

-Recent feature work adds a metadata search workflow (backed by Open Library) plus CSV import so large collections can be ingested in one shot.
+Recent feature work adds a metadata search workflow (backed by Google Books) plus CSV import so large collections can be ingested in one shot.
 Both of these flows share the Add Item page and reuse the backend importer so validation, duplicate detection, and auto-enrichment work consistently no matter how data enters the system.

 If you are new to the project, start with [`docs/architecture/overview.md`](docs/architecture/overview.md).
-It diagrams the high-level layout (Go API, Angular UI, database, and Open Library) and calls out where CSV uploads and search lookups plug into the stack.
+It diagrams the high-level layout (Go API, Angular UI, database, and Google Books) and calls out where CSV uploads and search lookups plug into the stack.

 ## Project structure